Program: Teacher Induction Education Specialist Credential

 Education (ED) 1204

-- Ability to reflect on one’s own practice to support student learning and continued professional development.
+- Reflect on one’s own practice to support student learning and continued professional development.

-- Advanced professional competencies as identified by the California Commission on Teacher Credentialing (CTC).
+- Advance professional competencies as identified by the California Commission on Teacher Credentialing (CTC).